intuition-dev/INTUITION2/README.md

 We also assume that you will learn Pug.
 <!-- end story -->

-Some of the META benefits, in addition to nbake:
+Some of the Meta benefits, in addition to nbake:
 - Deliver an order of magnitude developer productivity improvement.
 - There is no local development environment, client less development added to your server-less hosting.
 - The source code stays in the cloud, not laptop that admins or developers take home.